cem-varol/AWS/CI-CD/README.md

       - Click create a new role
       - Select CodeDeploy from service list for permission. click next
       - Give the role name and then click "Create Role"
  - Assign this role to EC2 instance.Go to EC2 instance.
 "Select actions" Choose "Security" and "Modify IAM Role"
+ - Restart the agent service
+ - In CodeDeploy define created EC2 instance as target.
+Click "Create Deployment Group"
+ - Enter "Deployment Group Name" as "python-app-deployment"
+ - Use the same service role previously created.(Before this give EC2FullAcces policy to this service role)
+ - In "Environment Configuration" click "Amazon EC2" checkbox
+ - Enter the machine tag name | deployment-machine.
+Watch for "1 unique matched instance" warning
+ - Uncheck "Enable LoadBalancing" and "Create Deployment Group"
+ - Now click "Create Deployment"
+ - Choose deployment group "python-app-deployment"
+ - Choose "My application is on GitHub" option
+ -